 Return on Capital Employed Overview: PPG Industries

 After pulling data from Benzinga Pro it seems like during Q2, PPG Industries (NYSE:PPG) earned $541.00 million, a 6.08% increase from the preceding quarter.
 PPG Industries also posted a total of $4.36 billion in sales, a 12.32% increase since Q1.
-PPG Industries earned $510.00 million, and sales totaled $3.88 billion in Q1.
+In Q1, PPG Industries earned $510.00 million, and total sales reached $3.88 billion.

 Why ROCE Is Significant